-4) Smoking is a composite activity that contains a series of motions in a certain order: Smoking is a composite activity consisting of a series of arm and chest motions in a certain order.
+4) Smoking Is a Composite Activity That Contains a Series of Motions in a Certain Order: Smoking is a composite activity consisting of a series of arm and chest motions in a certain order.
 We investigate three daily activities: eating, drinking, and deep breathing, which are considered to be confused with smoking.
 We collect the CSI traces when a person is smoking, eating a hamburger, drinking a cup of coffee and breathing deeply at the same location.
 Fig. 4 presents how these activities affects CSI.
 We can find that the CSI sequences show separate peaks when performing confusing activities, while the peaks during smoking appear in pairs.
 This is because smoking activity consists of a series of arm and chest motions in a certain order while other daily activities do not.
 Daily motions does not usually happen in the exact order as smoking.

 We also find that the order of chest motions during smoking is unique.
 We plot the CSI amplitudes of subcarrier #27 during deep breathing and smoking in Fig. 5.
 Normally, the inhalation duration and exhalation duration in one respiration cycle are nearly the same, as shown in the top figure of Fig. 5.
 However, we find that the exhalation duration is obviously longer than the inhalation duration in smoking, as shown in the bottom figure of Fig. 5 (b).
-Such a phenomenon is also observed in previous work [14].
-The authors in [14] use a wearable chest whist to monitor the chest motions and obtain those duration features to recognize the smoking activities.
+Such a phenomenon is also observed in previous work [16].
+Ali et al. [16] use a wearable chest whist to monitor the chest motions and obtain those duration features to recognize the smoking activities.
 Such information can also be captured by CSI to help detect smoking activities.